philsbln/draft-tiesel-quic-unreliable-streams/draft-tiesel-quic-unreliable-streams.md

-While unreliable streams suggest just disabling retransmissions for these streams, applications my choose to apply arbitrary retransmission strategies for unreliable streams, e.g. retransmit stream data as long it will likely be delivered on-time with respect to an application provided deadline or only retransmit certain byte ranges.
+While unreliable streams suggest just disabling retransmissions for these streams, applications my choose to apply arbitrary retransmission strategies for unreliable streams, e.g., retransmit stream data as long it will likely be delivered on-time with respect to an application provided deadline or only retransmit certain byte ranges.

-An QUIC implementation that implements retransmissions on a per-packet basis therefore may retransmit unreliable stream data even if not requested by the application.
+A QUIC implementation that implements retransmissions on a per-packet basis, therefore, may retransmit unreliable stream data even if not requested by the application.